 Women naturally have the muscle building hormone (testosterone), but is not produced in near the same quantity in women, as in men.
 As females, you only have about 10% of this hormonal benefit effectively working for you, as opposed to males.

-My experience has led me to believe that for the most part; people tend to go to the gym to work out and feel better, but are primarily interested in burning calories.
+Some tend to go to the gym to work out and feel better, but are primarily interested in burning calories.

 This is unfair to the beginner or to the uninformed, and grossly taken out of context.
 This should not be the only reason for going to the gym.

-structure, is ultimately what makes you
+sculpting and shaping muscle is ultimately what makes you

-This is where incorporating weight training as a lifestyle begins to change the rules and the boundaries of how you see and do things in your life.
+This is where incorporating weight training begins to change the rules and the boundaries of how you see and do things.

 It will not be found in the calorie counting articles in magazines, nor will it be found in articles written by doctors and magazine editors that have rarely worked out with weights...

 It also won’t explain how the weigh scale does or doesn’t move in your favor.